• Deutsch English

 Foreword

-The search for historical artefacts with a metal detector is one of the most fascinating activities.
+Searching for historical objects with a metalldetektoren is one of the most fascinating activities.
 In recent years, the hobby has attracted more and more people interested in history and archaeology.
-The often lengthy research into historical facts, the search in often charming landscapes, the exercise in the fresh air and the great outdoors and finally the exciting recovery of coins and artefacts, which provide direct contact with the past and history of our people, are impressions that remain unforgettable.
+The often lengthy research into historical facts, the search in often charming landscapes, the exercise in the fresh air and the great outdoors and finally the exciting recovery of coins and objects that provide direct contact with the past and history of our people are impressions that remain unforgettable.

 Who hasn't dreamed of going on a treasure hunt?

-We watch with excitement on television as valuable treasures are discovered all over the world.
+Full of enthusiasm, we see on television how valuable treasures are discovered all over the world.
 Disappeared war chests, family treasures, offerings to the gods etc. etc. - The imagination knows no bounds here.
 Impossible, there is no such thing here ?!

 Beach finds